 The very last move the player makes in Portal 2's single-player campaign is extremely awesome.
 Wheatley has learned from GlaDOS's mistakes, and at the end of the battle, you trigger the booby trap he set by the stalemate button.
-Somehow, Chell remains conscious long enough to see a piece of ceiling fall away, revealing a very large full moon.
-So what does Chell do?
-She portals the fucking moon!
-This creates a massive vacuum, sucking Wheatley into space.
+Somehow, Chell remains conscious long enough to see a piece of ceiling fall away, revealing a very large, full moon.
+At this point, you've learned about Conversion Gel, an excellent portal conductor made from lunar basalt- The rest is history.

 Made even more awesome because Valve, according to the commentary, refused to let that scene fall victim to Reality Is Unrealistic and found a way to sell the final shot taking exactly 1.4 seconds to arrive at its destination, which is the time it takes light to reach the Moonnote Actually, the Portal Gun's projectile moves at a blinding fast but still humanly visible speed— IE not remotely c— but ah well...
 Not like you'd catch that until you get to the fridge for a post-game snack.

 Not to mention the fact that Chell, by being stubborn, relentless, resourceful, and above all, dangerous, actually makes GlaDOS give up and stop trying to kill her, despite having regained complete control of the facility and gotten rid of Wheatley.

 She's so friggin' stubborn that she beats a computer in a game of mental tug of war and patience.
 GLaDOS simply runs out of patience and decides 'aw, screw it' and lets her go instead of spending more years, more resources, and risking further run-ins with some of the worst fates that have ever befallen any computer trying to kill a single, lone human.
 And if the Combine are out there, God Help Them if they dare try to kill Chell.